 I had various jobs during this time, mostly in public relations, as a press officer or in project work.
 At some point I had to ask myself the question, how long should this go on?
 So, after several discussions with my employment agency, I decided to pursue a new career in the IT industry.
-Through my own research, I then found an advertisement for new fish in my social media channels.
+Through my own research, I then found an advertisement for new fish in my social media channels and some testimonials of other people.
 And that's how I immediately got into conversation with you.
 I had found two other bootcamps before that and looked at their application processes. neue fische convinced me right away because you immediately got into coding and got to know platforms like freecodecamp that way.

 What was your biggest challenge?